 Whilst you shouldn’t lie on your CV, that doesn’t mean you should be open about everything.
 Too much information will bore employers who may only have time to skim-read through your application.
 Try to focus on providing key information that is going to appeal to your employer.
 You don’t need to list every grade you go at school – only your best grades – just as you don’t have to list every temp job and voluntary position you’ve ever had – only the most relevant past jobs.
 Don’t be afraid to make use of infographics and bullet points so that your application isn’t just a wall of text.

 Giving no evidence of skills

 It’s also possible to give too little information.
 Cliched jargon such as ‘good team player’, ‘hardworking’ and ‘creative’ are terms that employers hear all the time when recruiting and they’ve become meaningless on their own – you’re much better off giving examples of why you possess these skills.
 For example, if you used to be captain of a football team at school, you could use this to support the fact that you have ‘leadership skills’.
-Reorganising the stock cupboard at your old workplace to make it more efficient meanwhile could show ‘organisational skills’ and ‘intuition’.
-You only need to focus on a few of your key skills – ideally the ones that you think will appeal to the employer most.
+Reorganizing the stock cupboard at your old workplace to make it more efficient meanwhile could show ‘organizational skills’ and ‘intuition’.
+You only need to focus on a few of your key skills – ideally, the ones that you think will appeal to the employer most.